What is the difference between a shallow and a deep copy of a class?

 - If we allocated an object dynamically (using new), then we call the object's destructor using the delete keyword.

-- For objects on the stack (not allocated using new), the destructor will be called automatically once it is out of scope.
+(not allocated using new), the destructor will be called automatically once it is out of scope.

 Let's see how this works if we have a few shopping carts.